Vanderval31bs/DataJobsAndSalaries/README.md

 The analysis was conducted using Python, with libraries such as Pandas for data manipulation, NumPy for numerical computations, Matplotlib for data visualization, and Seaborn for statistical graphics.

+## Project Structure

+The project consists of the following notebooks:

+- **[Exploratory Data Analysis (EDA) Notebook](link_to_eda_notebook)**: This notebook performs data exploration, visualization, and preliminary analysis to understand the dataset and identify trends.
+- **[Model Training Notebook](link_to_model_training_notebook)**: This notebook focuses on training and evaluating different machine learning models to predict job salaries.
+It includes model performance comparisons and results.

 ## Conclusions

 - **Salary Influencers**: Job salary is related to experience level, job title/category, employment type, work setting, company size, location, and employee residence.